connexcs/docs/docs/creating-ivr.md

        To route the call to a SIP address do the following:

-       *   In the `Destination DID` text box, enter the DID or the username for the SIP account.
+       *   In the `Destination DID` text box, enter the extension number or the username for the SIP account.

        *   From the `Destination URL` drop-down list, select the IP address or the domain name of the SIP address.

-            You will see that the ConnexCS Control Panel automatically creates a SIP address in the sip:<DID or userame>@<domain name or IP address> format.
+            You will see that the ConnexCS Control Panel automatically creates a SIP address in the sip:<extension number or userame>@<domain name or IP address> format.

        To route the call to an external PSTN number: